Offering a portrait to the National Portrait Gallery

 The Gallery does not expect to pay insurance or transport charges on offers for the Collection, unless identified and agreed in advance.
 Normally, we would expect the portrait to be covered by the offerer's insurance while it is on offer to the Gallery.

 The Gallery needs to establish good title before accepting a portrait.
-So offerers are asked to supply evidence of ownership and dealers acting on behalf of an owner need to provide evidence that they are entitled to act for the owner.
-The Gallery is obliged to make a formal check on ownership during the period 1933 to 1945, so that it is satisfied, under government guidelines relating to Holocaust spoliation, that portraits could not conceivably have been looted by the Nazis, unlikely though this is for most British portraits.
+Offerers are asked to supply evidence of ownership and dealers acting on behalf of an owner need to provide evidence that they are entitled to act for the owner.
+The Gallery is obliged to make a formal check on ownership during the period 1933 to 1945 so that it is satisfied, under Government guidelines relating to Holocaust spoliation, that portraits could not conceivably have been looted by the Nazis, unlikely though this is for most British portraits.
 Offerers are asked to provide the fullest possible documentation about the provenance of portraits completed in or before 1945.
 Finally, if a portrait has been imported into Britain since 1970, offerers should provide evidence that it was legally exported from the country of origin.
 For further information, see the Gallery's Due Diligence policy.

 Those making an offer should provide information and documentary evidence, if available, concerning ownership of copyright in the portrait.
 Any work by a living artist or one who died less than 70 years ago will be in copyright.
-However, a portrait and its copyright may be in two different ownerships.
+However, a portrait and its copyright may be under two different ownerships.
 For commissioned portraits, copyright in those commissioned before 1 August 1989 usually resides with the commissioner.
 Those making offers should confirm that the copyright is included in the price, as far as the offerer may own the copyright.

 Freedom of Information

 As a public body the National Portrait Gallery is subject to the provisions of the Freedom of Information Act, 2000, and the Data Protection Act 1998.
 Although we do not receive many requests relating to particular acquisitions, it is important to be clear that any paperwork supplied to the Gallery may be the subject of a request and made available to the public.
 If you wish to supply written or e-mail correspondence in confidence (for which the Act provides an exemption), please make this clear at the time of correspondence.
 This does not preclude disclosure: all access requests are judged on a case-by-case basis according to the Act's legal provisions.
-The Gallery would of course where possible consult those providing information in confidence before disclosing such material.
+The Gallery would of course, where possible, inform those providing information in confidence before disclosing such material.

 Following acquisition, the first thing for the Gallery is to ensure a portrait's ongoing good condition, the second is to understand it fully by study and research and the third is to make the portrait known.
 These three steps may happen in parallel.
 The cost of an acquisition goes beyond the purchase price.
 Researching, conserving and mounting, housing and digitising a portrait can be expensive.
 All acquisitions are recorded on the Gallery's website.

 If you are dissatisfied with the way that the offer of a portrait to the Gallery is handled, please get in touch with the Chief Curator.
 If you are still dissatisfied, please get in touch with the Director.
-Staff are listed here.